marlon407/best-practices-rag/README.md

 python query.py
 ```

 Type your question in the prompt.
-To exit, type `sair` (or `exit`).
+To exit, type `exit`.

 ## How to use the REST API

 You can also interact with the project via a REST API using FastAPI.
+Go to the backend folder:

 1. Start the API server:
    ```bash